A Colouring Book for Adults and Kids Alike

 What Was Required?

-Unlike other books I'd authored, this one only needed a few pages of introductory text.
-Then it was straight into the illustrations.
+A few pages of introductory text were created before getting to work on the illustrations.
 Being a manga-themed book, the line art was kept traditionally thin, clean and crisp.
 A number of pages used some half-tone, grey-shaded areas as per traditional manga pages.
 This helped to give certain images a little more depth and potentially guide the colourist where to colour the darker areas.

 Cover Art: Created before producing of the rest of the book as an aid in pitching the idea to customers.